jmsingh6871/ITS-College-Event-App/README.md

-# ITS College Event Project
+# Institute of Technology and Science College Event Project

 A new Flutter project.